Cong Ellen Zhang

 Record of the Listener: Selected Stories from Hong Mai’s Yijian zhi (English translation of selected stories of Hong Mai’s Yijian zhi).
 Hackett Publishing, 2018.

 Chinese Funerary Biographies: An Anthology of Remembered Lives.
 Co-edited with Patricia Buckley Ebrey and Ping Yao.
-University of Washington Press, in press.
+University of Washington Press, 2019.

 Performing Filial Piety in Northern Song China (960-1127): Family, State, and Native Place.
 University of Hawaii Press, in press.

 Articles and translations: